JANUARY 18, 2026

 Saturdays 8:00-9:00 AM

-Join us every Saturday morning in the sanctuary where we pray over every seat and ask God to move in our Sunday morning services.
+After 21 Days of Prayer wraps up, join us every Saturday morning in the sanctuary where we pray over every seat and ask God to move in our Sunday morning services.

 Dare to Care